open-rmf/rmf-web/README.md

 - [rmf-dashboard-framework](packages/api-server/README.md) allows you to easily build a dashboard.

 # Troubleshooting

+- Alert related messages were introduced after Open-RMF Jazzy releases, hence it is not available with Open-RMF Jazzy binaries, and have to be built from source to be used by the API server.
+See https://github.com/open-rmf/rmf-web/issues/1041 for more information, as well as how the [Jazzy API server base image is built](.github/minimal-rmf-jazzy/Dockerfile).
+ROS 2 distributions after Jazzy can just use the released binaries.

 - If a feature is missing or is not working, it could be only available in an Open-RMF source build, and not in the binaries.
 Try building Open-RMF from source and source that new workspace before launching the API server. `rmf-web` may use in-development features of Open-RMF.